 2. How to deal with chess barriers

-A 100 meters dash runner hits a plateau when he cannot break certain record, for example run the distance in under 10 seconds.
+A 100 meters dash runner hits a plateau when he cannot break a certain record, for example, run the distance in under 10 seconds.
 A powerlifter hits a plateau when he cannot take a certain weight.
-A tennis player plateaues when he cannot serve any faster than he currently does.
+A tennis player plateaus when he cannot serve any faster than he currently does.

-At chess, a player plateaues when he cannot any longer improve his skills and rating regardless of the number of hours spend training.
-I’m sure you are familiar with this concept if you鈥檝e played chess for long enough.
-What do you do to pass this barrier and to start improving again?
+At chess, a player plateaus when he can no longer improve his skills and rating regardless of the number of hours spent training.
+I’m sure you are familiar with this concept if you’ve played chess for long enough.
+What do you do to pass this barrier and start improving again?

 Here are some recommendations that will help you to pass the barrier:

 – Do not keep training the way you usually train.
 If your current training method does not yield the results you want, it is time to try something else.
-To make your task easier we have developed a systematic training program which will allow you to pass the plateau and keep improving your game day-after-day.
+To make your task easier we have developed a systematic training program that will allow you to pass the plateau and keep improving your game day after day.

-– If you are already a higher rated player, it may be far more difficult for you to improve rather than for 1200-1800 rated players.
+– If you are already a higher-rated player, it may be far more difficult for you to improve rather than for 1200-1800 rated players.
 Sometimes you will need a coach to guide you through (this is especially true for 2000+ rated players).
-In that case feel free to click here.

 3. How to deal with chess obstacles

-You may have the best chess training resources in the world, but without appropriate motivation and dedication they won’t do you any good.
-If you are serious about improving your game you need to find the right resources, allocate time necessary to employ these resources and also to find time to play against real human opponents (preferably slightly stronger ones).
+You may have the best chess training resources in the world, but without appropriate motivation and dedication, they won’t do you any good.
+If you are serious about improving your game you need to find the right resources, allocate the time necessary to employ these resources, and also find time to play against real human opponents (preferably slightly stronger ones).